v-egorov/simple-schema-registry/docs/end-to-end-example.md

 - Check service health: `curl http://localhost:8080/actuator/health`
 - View application logs for detailed error information
 - Use the test scripts in `tests/` for individual component testing
+- Check the `transformed-output.json` file for transformation results
+- Compare input and output files to verify transformation logic